Monitoring the SAP TREX server

 Pre-Requisites for monitoring SAP TREX server

-The eG Enterprise Suite is capable of monitoring the SAP TREX server in an agent-based manner.
+The eG Enterprise is capable of monitoring the SAP TREX server in an agent-based manner.
 Prior to monitoring the SAP TREX server, administrators should ensure that the eG agent installed user has the rights to execute the scripts on the directory in which the SAP TREX server has been installed.